Going for Broke (2003 film): Plot

-Laura wins the jackpot, receiving fifty-thousand dollars and a free weekend in an expensive hotel room, but Jim is displeased, noting that his wife has pawned off sentimental family items from his ancestors, as well as electronics belonging to the children.
+Laura later hits the jackpot on a video poker machine, receiving $50,000 and a free weekend in an expensive hotel room, but Jim is displeased, noting that his wife has pawned sentimental family items from his ancestors, as well as electronics belonging to the children.
 Laura reacts with hostility, separating from Jim and threatening to sue him if he files for custody of the children.
 Jim returns home to pick up his belongings and shares a tearful farewell with Jennifer and Tommy.
 For their safety, he drops off both children at their grandparents' house.
 Laura loses all of her jackpot winnings in one night and longs for more money.
-She begins stealing large amounts of money from the charity by writing fraudulent cheques, gambling this away, unbeknownst to Bradford or colleague Martine (Mary Donnelly Haskell), who worry about her strange behaviour.
-Bella advises Laura to seek help after Laura begs her for an informal loan.
-Jennifer's grandmother (Patricia Gage) encourages her granddaughter to break up with her boyfriend and stay in school, shocked that Laura fails to react at all to the news that Jennifer didn't return home (having spent the night underage at a rave while drinking vodka).
-A tax auditor, Mr. Ken Dowling (Richard Jutras), arrives to do a random audit of the charity and discovers Laura's theft of the funds, while Laura has a panic attack in her office until Mr. Dowling and Martine start looking for her.
+She begins stealing large amounts of money from the charity by writing fraudulent cheques, gambling this away, unbeknownst to Bradford or colleague Martine, who worry about her strange behaviour.
+Bella advises Laura to seek help after Laura begs her for an informal loan, telling Laura the only way to double her money in Reno is to "fold it over, and put it back in your pocket".

+Jennifer's grandmother Lois encourages her granddaughter to break up with her boyfriend and stay in school, shocked that Laura fails to react at all to the news that underage Jennifer did not return home (having spent the night at a rave while drinking vodka).
+Things come to a head when tax auditor Ken Dowling arrives to do a random audit of the charity and discovers Laura's theft, while Laura has a panic attack in her office until Mr. Dowling and Martine start looking for her.
 Charged for fraud and facing bankruptcy as well, Laura returns to her empty house to face her mother, who tells her, "I don't know whether to hold you or slap you!" before the two break down and hug, crying together.
 Laura is sentenced to prison, while her parents, Jennifer, Tommy, Mr. Dowling and Martine all react bitterly to her pleas for forgiveness.

-An ending credit message reveals that the real "Laura Bancroft" (Garcia) was responsible for the enactment of legislation addressing gambling addiction in Nevada during her time incarcerated.
+The film's epilogue reveals that the real "Laura Bancroft" (Garcia) was responsible for the enactment of legislation which addressing gambling addiction in Nevada during the time she was incarcerated.